tamotam-com/tamotam-app/README.md

 ## Description

-List of offline events happening around you, without login or registration required.
+List of offline events happening around you.
+No login or registration required.

 ### Go Online to be Offline.